Adesewa-Akinteye/Tour-de-france/README.md

 ##  Goal
-The goal of this analysis is to increase the race's popularity around the world by creating an infographic-style visual to educate new viewers, highlight the magnitude of the event, and build anticipation for this year's race.
+The goal of this analysis is mainly to increase the race's popularity around the world by creating an infographic-style visual to educate new viewers, highlight the magnitude of the event, and build anticipation for this year's race.

 ##  About the dataset